FAQs about GA Depot in MS

 In an early clinical trial that enrolled patients who had been on stable Copaxone treatment for their multiple sclerosis, most who switched to GA Depot showed no signs of disease activity — including no relapses, disability worsening, or new MRI lesions — after one year of treatment.

 Hair loss and weight gain have not been reported as side effects of GA Depot in clinical trials.
 Studies testing other formulations of glatiramer acetate also have not reported these side effects.
-Patients who experience unexpected reactions after starting a new medication are advised to consult their healthcare team.
+Patients who experience unexpected reactions after starting a new medication are advised to consult their healthcare teams.

 Related Articles